Best Ethical Investment Funds: Our Top Picks In 2023

 Ethical investment funds have been available for well over 20 years, but with recent world events, there has been a new surge in interest in sustainable investing.

-With climate change becoming increasingly a focus for world governments, investment managers are being put under pressure to support initiatives that provide positive solutions to mitigate the impact of the human activity on our planet.
+With climate change becoming a focus increasingly for world governments, investment managers are being pressured to support initiatives that provide positive solutions to mitigate the impact of human activity on our planet.

-In the last 24 months as well as campaigners such as Greta Thunberg and Extinction Rebellion who have caught the headlines in waking people up to the real impact of climate change, more people are recognizing that changing weather patterns which have led to the recent devastating fires in Australia, recent unprecedented locust plagues in east Africa and Pakistan, flooding at record levels across the world and the ongoing plastic pollution challenge are a present reality that requires action.
+In the last 24 months, as well as campaigners such as Greta Thunberg and Extinction Rebellion, who have caught the headlines in waking people up to the real impact of climate change, more people are recognizing that changing weather patterns which have led to the recent devastating fires in Australia, recent unprecedented locust plagues in east Africa and Pakistan, flooding at record levels across the world.
+The ongoing plastic pollution challenge is a present reality that requires action.

-The UK government launched in November 2020 a 10 point plan for a green industrial revolution with a focus on making the UK a global leader in green technologies.
-Some of the plan focuses on investing in advancing offshore wind, greener buildings, green finance and innovation which is great news for the environment and good news for investors.
+The UK government launched in November 2020 a 10 point plan for a green industrial revolution focusing on making the UK a global leader in green technologies.
+Some of the plans focus on investing in advancing offshore wind, greener buildings, green finance and innovation, which is great news for the environment and good news for investors.

 Alok Sharma Minister for the Dept for Business, Energy & Industrial Strategy in a speech at the 3rd global re-invest renewable energy investors meet & expo on 26th November 2020, said:

 “To avoid the worst effects of climate change, we must decarbonise the global economy five times faster in the next ten years than we have done over the past twenty.

 We all know that the power sector accounts for a quarter of global emissions.

 Decarbonising is absolutely vital.
 Not only to reduce emissions.